SPURA Talks Resume: Toughest Issues Set Aside, For Now

 Zoning regulations north of Delancey restrict new construction to 80 feet, while there are no such limitations on the parcels to the south.
 Fully developed, McWater said, there would be about 1.2 million square feet on all 10 sites.
 A key question: how many residential units could be developed?
 Take site #3, for example.
-City planners told the committee about 250 units could go up there, if the building was purely residential and included no retail/commercial space.
+City planners say 250 units could go up there, if the building was purely residential and included no retail/commercial space.

-Since affordable housing advocates are pushing for a large number of apartments for low income and middle income residents — and other interests on the committee want more market-rate housing, the pressure to build residential units will be intense.
+Since affordable housing advocates are pushing for a large number of apartments for low income and middle income residents — and other factions on the committee want more market-rate housing, the pressure to build residential units will be intense.
 But at the same time, most participants want to see other things on the site, including retail, cultural and entertainment facilities and mid-sized professional offices (such as architectural firms).
-Last week, there were hints of the trade-offs still to come.
-Some members, for example, suggested there would very likely not be a lot of room for open space (gardens, parks, playgrounds), given the "other priorities."

 At last month’s meeting, McWater said he was “100-percent certain” the city would walk away if it sensed the committee was fracturing.
 In 2003, the last attempt to develop SPURA, community groups erupted in anger when the Bloomberg administration presented its proposal.
 Since that time, city officials and elected representatives (including Assembly Speaker Sheldon Silver and Councilmember Alan Gerson) have emphasized the importance of giving the community the lead role in formulating a plan.